 The management network and the vSAN network might be isolated from one another.
 For example, the management network might use vmk0 on physical NIC 0, while the vSAN network uses vmk2 on physical NIC 1 (separate network adapters for two distinct TCP/IP stacks).
 This configuration implies that the vSAN network has no default gateway.

-Consider a vSAN network that is stretched over two data sites on a Layer 2 broadcast domain (for example, 184.108.40.206) and the witness host is on another broadcast domain (for example, 172.30.0.0).
-If the VMkernel adapters on a data site try to connect to the vSAN network on the witness host, the connection will fail because the default gateway on the ESXi host is associated with the management network and there is no route from the management network to the vSAN network.
+Consider a vSAN network that is stretched over two data sites on a Layer 2 broadcast domain (for example, 126.96.36.199) and the witness host is on another broadcast domain (for example, 172.30.0.0).
+If the VMkernel adapters on a data site try to connect to the vSAN network on the witness host, the connection fails because the default gateway on the ESXi host is associated with the management network.
+There is no route from the management network to the vSAN network.

 You can use static routes to resolve this issue.
 Define a new routing entry that indicates which path to follow to reach a particular network.
 For a vSAN network on a stretched cluster, you can add static routes to ensure proper communication across all hosts.